andoulla/angular-video/README.md

-anguVideo
+angular-video
 =============

 A directive that takes in a vimeo or a youtube url and converts it into an embedded friendly url and the displays it.

 ###Contributing
-anguVideo is a free and open source library, and we appreciate any help you're willing to give.
+angular-video is a free and open source library, and we appreciate any help you're willing to give.

 ### What it does
 * Converts any url into an embedded friendly url (according to vimeo's and youtube's preference)